stamarty/MSSA/README.md

 ### Intro to C# Module 1

 Build "teacher" and "students" without using classes, or methods.
 This is a lot of gibberish.
-There is a much easier way to do this.
+There is a much easier way to do this, but I didn't know that at the time. :)

 ### Intro to C# Module 2